 Birth and Controversy:

-Paracetamol (recommended international nonproprietary name) (acetaminophen) was synthesized in 1878 by Morse and first used clinically by von Mering in 1887.
-Clinical studies showed paracetamol had a slight tendency to produce methemoglobinemia (presence of higher level of methemoglobin).
-This study put a full stop on this compound.
-The studies of Brodie and Axelro led to its “rediscovery” and marketing in the 1950s in the United States as an analgesic.
-In 1956, 500 mg tablets of paracetamol went on sale in the United Kingdom under the trade name Panadol.
-In 1963, paracetamol was added to the British Pharmacopoeia, and has gained popularity since then as an analgesic agent with few side-effects and little interaction with other pharmaceutical agents.
+Paracetamol (recommended international nonproprietary name) (acetaminophen) was synthesized by Morse in 1878 and first used clinically by von Mering.
+Study on Pracetamol came to a full stop when clinical studies showed paracetamol had a slight tendency to produce methemoglobinemia (presence of higher level of methemoglobin).
+In 1950s, the studies carried out by Brodie and Axelro led to its “rediscovery” and marketing in the United States as an analgesic.
+In 1956, 500 mg tablets of paracetamol went on sale under the trade name Panadol in the United Kingdom In 1963, paracetamol was added to the British Pharmacopoeia.
+It gained popularity since then as an analgesic agent with few side-effects and little interaction with other pharmaceutical agents.

 Mechanism of Action: